pulp-platform/snitch_cluster/docs/ug/tutorial.md

 The following tutorial will guide you through the use of the Snitch cluster.
 You will learn how to develop, simulate, debug and benchmark software for the Snitch cluster architecture.

-You can assume the working directory to be `target/snitch_cluster`.
-All paths are to be assumed relative to this directory.
-Paths relative to the root of the repository are prefixed with a slash.
+You can assume the working directory to be the root of this repository.
+All paths are to be assumed relative to this directory, unless mentioned otherwise.

 ## Setup